 We often talk about sexism in the most obvious terms, and most companies have policies that declare discrimination based on sex or gender is not acceptable.
 But having a policy and actually having a workplace that supports gender equality and does not tolerate sexual harassment are two very different things.

 Part of building an inclusive workplace is looking critically at all of your documentation and making sure it’s approachable for all employees.
 This will probably involve having women read your employee manual and commenting on its appropriateness.
 Be prepared to hear some hard truths.

 Include women in all teams making company decisions

 Are you looking to make any decisions that will affect your entire company?
 Make sure to have a team that includes women from different departments and areas of the company.
-Remember that just having one woman on the team is unlikely to create an environment where a woman will feel comfortable speaking up and addressing sexism in a given moment.
+Remember that just having one woman on the team is unlikely to create an environment where a woman will feel comfortable speaking up and addressing sexism at a given moment.

 Having a more even split to a team will allow for more organic sharing of opinions and options.
-The benefits to having an inclusive and diverse company are clear.
+The benefits of having an inclusive and diverse company are clear.
 What has your company done to build a more inclusive employee roster?